vemundrefnin/digital-brain/content/Week 2 Chapter 1 - The Importance of Context. Exploratory vs. Explanatory Analysis.md

 # Week 2 Chapter 1 - The Importance of Context.
-Exploratory vs. Explanatory Analysis
+Exploratory Vs. Explanatory Analysis
 #cis5250 #visual-analytics

 ## Labs
 Make a word document and prefix the file with your last name "Refnin_XXX" I will make the

 [[What if analysis]]